tbzdevops/tag17_kubernetes_terraform_ansible/Readme.md

 - `terraform/backend.conf`: Set AWS-Region, S3-bucket, Dynamo-DB-Table for Terraform-State
 - `terraform/terraform.tfvars`: All variables defined in `terraform/variables.tf`.
 Required are only `join_master_nodes` and `join_worker_nodes` which are the count of additional masters (if set to 2, we will end up with 3 masters) and worker nodes.

+## Expected Results

+### AWS-Setup
+- VPC, Security-Groups, ...
+- AWS-Instances:
+  - `master-node-1`: One instance Master of Masters
+  - `join-worker-node-x`: Zero or more instances according to the config in `terraform/terraform.tfvars`
+  - `join-master-node-x`: Addtional master nodes according to the config in `terraform/terraform.tfvars`

+### Kubernetes-Setup

+- Kubernetes including the apps `ArgoCD`,`Graphana-Prometheus`,....
+- Passwords and Nodeports can be found in `/mastersummary.txt` on the instance `master-node-1`